bartnash/documents/ai-ml/ProjectIdeas.md

   - In fact, the initial "I'm busy" reply should be from Waldo.
 "Bart is busy at the moment, he'll get back to you when he can, or you can talk to me.  -Waldo".
 It should then react to any texts within the next n minutes as -Waldo.
 Text basically becomes an interface to Waldo.

+# Fediverse Moderator
+Use AI to build a moderator for Fediverse applications.
+This could be a plugin enabled by individuals, or at the host level.

+Ideally it would be able to both find items to show the end user that match their interests, as well as filter out offensive materials.

+Could it intentionally provide alternative points of view?  ie, instead of only magnifying the echo chamber, help people seek out a counter point.

+Should focus on ActivityPub to begin with?